Ukraine rebels mobilize troops amid Russia invasion fears

 The official also said the number of Russian ground units known as battalion tactical groups in the border area had grown to as many as 125, up from 83 two weeks ago.
 Each group has 750 to 1,000 soldiers.

+The president of the European Union’s executive commission, Ursula von der Leyen, said the EU has prepared substantial additional sanctions against Russia in coordination with the U.S., U.K. and Canada, including limiting access to financial markets.

+“The Kremlin’s dangerous thinking, which comes straight out of a dark past, may cost Russia a prosperous future,” von der Leyen said at the Munich Security Conference.

-Lines of communication remain open: the U.S. and Russian defense chiefs spoke Friday.
-Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov agreed to meet next week.
+Lines of communication between Moscow and the West remain open: the American and Russian defense chiefs spoke Friday.
+French Foreign Minister Jean-Yves Le Drian spoke Saturday with Russian Foreign Minister Sergey Lavrov.
+U.S. Secretary of State Antony Blinken and Lavrov agreed to meet next week.

-Overall, monitors from the Organization for Security and Cooperation in Europe reported more than 600 explosions in the war-torn east of Ukraine on Friday.
+There was no immediate word on injuries or a cause.
+Luhansk officials blamed a gas main explosion earlier in the week on sabotage.

-Separatists in the Luhansk and Donetsk regions that form Ukraine's industrial heartland known as the Donbas announced they were evacuating civilians to Russia.
+By Saturday morning, the separatists in the Luhansk and Donetsk regions, which form Ukraine's industrial heartland known as the Donbas, said more than 6,600 residents of the rebel-controlled areas had been evacuated to Russia.

+Separatist officials announced plans Friday to evacuate hundreds of thousands of people.
+Russia has issued about 700,000 passports to residents of the rebel-held territories.
+Claims that Russian citizens are being endangered might be used as justification for military action.

 Pushilin, the head of the Donetsk rebel government, said women, children and the elderly would go first, and that Russia has prepared facilities for them.
 Pushilin alleged in a video statement that Ukrainian President Volodymyr Zelenskyy was going to order an imminent offensive in the area.

 Metadata from two videos posted by the separatists announcing the evacuation show that the files were created two days ago, The Associated Press confirmed.
-U.S. authorities have alleged that the Kremlin's disinformation campaign could include staged, prerecorded videos.
+U.S. authorities have alleged that the Kremlin's effort to come up with an invasion pretext could include staged, prerecorded videos.

 Authorities began moving children from an orphanage in Donetsk, and other residents boarded buses for Russia.
 Long lines formed at gas stations as more people prepared to leave on their own.

-Putin ordered the government to offer a payment of 10,000 rubles (about $130) to each evacuee, equivalent to about half of an average monthly salary in the war-ravaged Donbas region.
+Putin ordered the Russian government to offer 10,000 rubles (about $130) to each evacuee, an amount equivalent to about half of an average monthly salary in the war-ravaged Donbas region.

-By Saturday morning, more than 6,600 residents of the rebel-controlled areas were evacuated to Russia, according to separatist officials, who have announced plans to evacuate hundreds of thousands of people.

-The explosions and the announced evacuations were in line with U.S. warnings of so-called false-flag attacks that Russia could use to justify an invasion.

 Ukraine denied planning any offensive.